Tips and tricks for formatting in reports

 Base the color of data points on a value

 To change color based on a value, select a visualization to make it active.
-Open the Format pane by selecting the paint brush icon and then choose the Colors card.
+Open the Format pane by selecting the paint brush icon and then search for the Colors card.
+Since our example uses a column chart, scroll down to Columns.
 Next to Default, select the fx icon.

 In the Default color dialog box, use the dropdowns to identify the fields to use for conditional formatting.
-In this example, we've selected the Count of Product field and selected light blue for the Lowest value and dark blue for Highest value.
+In this example, we apply a gradient and select the Count of Product field.
+Then we select light blue for the Lowest value and dark blue for Highest value.

 You can also format the color of the visual using a field that isn't part of the visual.
 In the following image, % Units Market Share SPLY is being used.

-As you can see, although we've sold more units of Productivity, Convenience, and Extreme (their columns are higher), Moderation has a larger % Units Market Share SPLY (its column has more color saturation).
+As you can see, we sold more units of Productivity, Convenience, and Extreme (their columns are higher).
+However, Moderation has a larger % Units Market Share SPLY (its column has more color saturation).

 Customize the colors used in the color scale